 这件衣服又贵又漂亮(zhè jiàn yīfu yòu guì yòu piàoliàng)。= This clothing is expensive and pretty. ×

-- A comma is another options.
+2. A comma is another option.
 A comma can be used to connect two adjectives too.
 Simply place it between the two adjective phrases.
 For example,

 For two sentences:

-In many cases, if the subjects of these sentences are same, a comma also works.
+In many cases, if the subjects of these sentences are the same, a comma also works.

 他觉得不舒服，他决定回家(tā juéde bù shūfu, tā juédìng huí jiā)。